junxit/us-congress-bills-110/metadata.md

 - 2007-09-27 — Placed on the Union Calendar, Calendar No. 217.
 - 2007-09-27 — Reported (Amended) by the Committee on Judiciary.
 H. Rept.
 110-352.
 - 2007-09-27 — Reported (Amended) by the Committee on Judiciary.
 H. Rept.
 110-352.
+- 2007-10-02 — Rules Committee Resolution H. Res.
+702 Reported to House.
+Rule provides for consideration of H.R.
+2740 with 1 hour of general debate.
+Previous question shall be considered as ordered without intervening motions except motion to recommit with or without instructions.
+Measure will be considered read.
+Specified amendments are in order.
+It shall be in order to consider as an original bill for the purpose of amendment under the five-minute rule the amendment in the nature of a substitute recommended by the Committee on the Judiciary now printed in the bill.
+- 2007-10-03 — Amendment (A001) offered by Mr. Conyers. (consideration: CR H11222-11224; text: CR H11222)
+- 2007-10-03 — Amendment (A002) offered by Ms. Schakowsky. (consideration: CR H11224-11225; text: CR H11224)
+- 2007-10-03 — Amendment (A003) offered by Mr. Hill. (consideration: CR H11225-11226; text: CR H11225)
+- 2007-10-03 — Amendment agreed to Committee of the Whole
+- 2007-10-03 — Amendment agreed to Committee of the Whole
+- 2007-10-03 — Amendment agreed to Committee of the Whole
+- 2007-10-03 — Committee of the Whole House on the state of the Union rises leaving H.R.
+2740 as unfinished business.
+- 2007-10-03 — Considered under the provisions of rule H. Res.
+702. (consideration: CR H11214-11226; text of measure as reported in House: CR H11222)
+- 2007-10-03 — DEBATE - Pursuant to the provisions of H. Res.
+702, the Committee of the Whole proceeded with 10 minutes of debate on the Conyers amendment.
+- 2007-10-03 — DEBATE - Pursuant to the provisions of H. Res.
+702, the Committee of the Whole proceeded with 10 minutes of debate on the Hill (IN) amendment.
+- 2007-10-03 — DEBATE - Pursuant to the provisions of H. Res.
+702, the Committee of the Whole proceeded with 10 minutes of debate on the Schakowsky amendment.
+- 2007-10-03 — GENERAL DEBATE - The Committee of the Whole proceeded with one hour of general debate on H.R.
+2740.
+- 2007-10-03 — House amendment agreed to: On agreeing to the Conyers amendment (A001) Agreed to by voice vote.
+- 2007-10-03 — House amendment agreed to: On agreeing to the Hill amendment (A003) Agreed to by voice vote.
+- 2007-10-03 — House amendment agreed to: On agreeing to the Schakowsky amendment (A002) Agreed to by voice vote.
+- 2007-10-03 — House amendment offered
+- 2007-10-03 — House amendment offered
+- 2007-10-03 — House amendment offered
+- 2007-10-03 — House amendment offered/reported by : Amendment (A001) offered by Mr. Conyers.(consideration: CR H11222-11224; text: CR H11222)
+- 2007-10-03 — House amendment offered/reported by : Amendment (A002) offered by Ms. Schakowsky.(consideration: CR H11224-11225; text: CR H11224)
+- 2007-10-03 — House amendment offered/reported by : Amendment (A003) offered by Mr. Hill.(consideration: CR H11225-11226; text: CR H11225)
+- 2007-10-03 — House resolved itself into the Committee of the Whole House on the state of the Union pursuant to H. Res.
+702 and Rule XVIII.
+- 2007-10-03 — On agreeing to the Conyers amendment (A001) Agreed to by voice vote.
+- 2007-10-03 — On agreeing to the Hill amendment (A003) Agreed to by voice vote.
+- 2007-10-03 — On agreeing to the Schakowsky amendment (A002) Agreed to by voice vote.
+- 2007-10-03 — Rule H. Res.
+702 passed House.
+- 2007-10-03 — Rule provides for consideration of H.R.
+2740 with 1 hour of general debate.
+Previous question shall be considered as ordered without intervening motions except motion to recommit with or without instructions.
+Measure will be considered read.
+Specified amendments are in order.
+It shall be in order to consider as an original bill for the purpose of amendment under the five-minute rule the amendment in the nature of a substitute recommended by the Committee on the Judiciary now printed in the bill.
+- 2007-10-03 — The Speaker designated the Honorable Ellen O. Tauscher to act as Chairwoman of the Committee.
+- 2007-10-04 — Amendment (A004) offered by Mr. Conyers. (consideration: CR H11266; text: CR H11266)
+- 2007-10-04 — Amendment agreed to by House: On agreeing to the Conyers amendment (A004) Agreed to by voice vote.
+- 2007-10-04 — Considered as unfinished business. (consideration: CR H11261-11267)
+- 2007-10-04 — DEBATE - The House proceeded with 10 minutes of debate on the Forbes motion to recommit with instructions on H.R.
+2740.
+The instructions contained in the motion seek to require the bill to be reported back to the House with an amendment to not affect intelligence activities that are otherwise permissible prior to the enactment of this Act.
+- 2007-10-04 — House amendment agreed to: On agreeing to the Conyers amendment (A004) Agreed to by voice vote.
+- 2007-10-04 — House amendment offered
+- 2007-10-04 — House amendment offered/reported by : Amendment (A004) offered by Mr. Conyers.(consideration: CR H11266; text: CR H11266)
+- 2007-10-04 — Motion to reconsider laid on the table Agreed to without objection.
+- 2007-10-04 — Mr. Forbes moved to recommit with instructions to Judiciary. (consideration: CR H11262-11266; text: CR H11262)
+- 2007-10-04 — On agreeing to the Conyers amendment (A004) Agreed to by voice vote.
+- 2007-10-04 — On motion to recommit with instructions Agreed to by the Yeas and Nays: 342 - 75 (Roll no. 939). (consideration: CR H11266)
+- 2007-10-04 — On passage Passed by recorded vote: 389 - 30 (Roll no. 940).
+- 2007-10-04 — Passed/agreed to in House: On passage Passed by recorded vote: 389 - 30 (Roll no. 940).
+- 2007-10-04 — Received in the Senate.
+Read the first time.
+Placed on Senate Legislative Calendar under Read the First Time.
+- 2007-10-04 — The Committee of the Whole adopted the amendment in the nature of a substitute as amended.
+- 2007-10-04 — The House adopted the amendment in the nature of a substitute as agreed to by the Committee of the Whole House on the state of the Union.
+- 2007-10-04 — The House resolved into Committee of the Whole House on the state of the Union for further consideration.
+- 2007-10-04 — The House rose from the Committee of the Whole House on the state of the Union to report H.R.
+2740.
+- 2007-10-04 — The previous question on the motion to recommit with instructions was ordered without objection. (consideration: CR H11266)
+- 2007-10-04 — The previous question was ordered pursuant to the rule. (consideration: CR H11261)